doctea/drum2musocv/README.md

 # drum2musocv

-* A USB MIDI interface, originally for adapting the [MidiMuso CV-12](http://midimuso.co.uk/index.php/cv-12/) to be used as a drum machine (mapping GM drum notes), but now with many added features.
+* A USB MIDI interface, originally for adapting the [MidiMuso Orac CV-12](http://midimuso.co.uk/index.php/cv-12/) to be used as a drum machine (mapping GM drum notes and providing triggerable ADSR envelopes), but now with many added features.

 * In active development... very likely to be bugs or things that can be very much improved.
 Check back for updates or contact me if you're trying to use this!